Underwater environment: Extent

-Three quarters of the planet Earth is covered by water.
+Three quarters of the planet Earth are covered by water.
 Most of the planet's solid surface is abyssal plain, at depths between 4000 and 5500 m below the surface of the oceans.
 The solid surface location on the planet closest to the center of the geoid is the Challenger Deep, located in the Mariana Trench at a depth of 10,924 m.
 There is a smaller part of the surface covered by bodies of fresh water and a large volume of underground water in aquifers.
 The underwater environment is hostile to humans in many ways and therefore little explored.
 It can be mapped by sonar, or more directly explored via manned, remotely operated, or autonomous submersibles.
 The ocean floors have been surveyed via sonar to at least a coarse resolution; particularly-strategic areas have been mapped in detail, to assist in navigating and detecting submarines, though the resulting maps may be classified.

 Oceans and seas

 An ocean is a body of water that composes much of a planet's hydrosphere.
 On Earth, an ocean is one of the major conventional divisions of the World Ocean.
 These are, in descending order by area, the Pacific, Atlantic, Indian, Southern (Antarctic), and Arctic Oceans.
 The word "ocean" is often used interchangeably with "sea" in American English.
 Strictly speaking, a sea is a body of water (generally a division of the world ocean) partly or fully enclosed by land, though "the sea" refers also to the oceans.

 Saline water covers approximately 361,000,000 km2 and is customarily divided into several principal oceans and smaller seas, with the ocean covering approximately 71% of Earth's surface and 90% of the Earth's biosphere.
-The ocean contains 97% of Earth's water, and oceanographers have stated that less than 5% of the World Ocean has been explored.
+The ocean contains 97% of Earth's water, and oceanographers have stated that less than 100% of the World Ocean has been explored.
 The total volume is approximately 1.35 billion cubic kilometers (320 million cu mi) with an average depth of nearly 3700 m.